 - Market Rate Housing refers to a unit that has no deed limitation which means that pricing will fluctuate based on market conditions.
 Given the fact that no controls will be in place, staff is assuming that these units will be purchased/rented by individuals and households earning 120% of AMI or greater.

-Staff is tracking Current Residential Projects in Review within the City including initial contact inquiries, design in development, plan review/meetings, approved, and under construction/built and the spreadsheet data is updated quarterly.* It is preliminary information and is subject to change during the development review process.
+Staff is tracking Current Residential Projects in Review within the City including initial contact inquiries, design in development, plan review/meetings, approved, and under construction/built and the spreadsheet data is updated biannually.* It is preliminary information and is subject to change during the development review process.
 Staff is also tracking Current Affordable Housing Units within the City of Durango.
 This informational data is subject to change and is updated on a semi-annual basis (target June 15th/December 15th).

 Affordable Housing Inventory (# of units)